 In discussions of Strength and Stiffness, another related engineering principle is often referred to as the “I”, or “Area Moment of Inertia“.
-This has to do with the size of the beam.
+This has to do with the size and cross sectional area of the beam.
 Oversimplified, it’s the amount of material, it’s distribution in the beam cross section, and the distance from the top stressed portion to the bottom stressed portion.
 Follow the above links for more complete descriptions.

 In essence, these 2 principles combine in a beam, any beam, to define how “Stiff” it is.
 This is not “Strength” — though they are often related.
+It is not the beam shape, though that has a lot to do with it.

 Let’s look at an example using a simple Gantry Crane top beam, and let’s look at it through the lens of Finite Element Analysis (FEA).
 We’ll use this fun engineering tool to make our comparison of Steel vs Aluminum because it gives some great visual perspectives.
+To see what happens when a crane does collapse, check out Safety with a Crane, and the bigger one — Gantry Crane Failure Modes.

 Insight From Engineering Tools

 To start, we build two cranes — one with a Steel top beam, and one with an Aluminum top beam.
 All the legs are the same, in steel, so we can easily see the differences of just the top beam.
-We’ll then load both gantry beams with 2500 lbs hanging from the center of each beam.
+We’ll then load the gantry beams with 2500 lbs hanging from the center of each beam.
 This image shows how the loading is setup.

-The legs are each constrained at the bottom.
+The legs each constrain at the bottom.
 For simplicity we assume they are fixed, knowing in reality that’s not exactly true, but for the simple comparative analysis it will do.
 We also bond (weld) the legs to the top beam, which again, is not exactly true, but good enough for the insight we’re seeking.

 This image shows a deformation scale of 30X.
 That means what you see is 30 times more deflection than in reality.
 We use this kind of exaggeration to get a better visual picture of what is actually happening.
 It’s easier to see, and the exaggeration is the same for both beams, so we can get a feel for the difference of Steel vs Aluminum.